eminisolomon/wakanow-node/README.md

 ## Usage

+Check out the examples in the [examples](examples) to see how to use `wakanow-node` in your projects.

 - TODO

 ## Contributing

 Interested in contributing?
-Check out the contributing guidelines.
+Check out the [contributing guidelines](CONTRIBUTING.md).
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 ## License